diya-git/diya-git/README.md

 ---

 ### 💡 Goals
-- *Short-term:* Improve my programming skills and work on Python projects.
+- *Short-term:* Improve my programming skills and work on projects.
 - *Long-term:* Secure an internship to gain practical experience.

 ---